Why is parameter averaging beneficial in SGD? An objective smoothing perspective: Proofs

-Using the above results, we prove Theorem \ref{thm:sgd}, which is restated below. \begin{theorem} Under Assumption {\bf (A1)}, {\bf (A2)}, and {\bf (A3)}, run the stochastic gradient descent with $T$-iterations with the step size $\eta \leq \frac{1}{2L}$, then the implicit SGD satisfies the following inequality:
+We here prove Theorem \ref{thm:asgd} which is restated below. \begin{theorem} Under Assumptions {\bf (A1)}--{\bf (A4)}, run the averaged SGD for $T$-iterations with the step size $\eta \leq \frac{1}{2L}$, then the average $\overline{v}_T$ satisfies the following inequality: